EDTA CHELATION THERAPY

 EDTA CHELATION THERAPY IN A NUTSHELL:

 Who benefits from this therapy?

-This may be one of the most effective, least expensive and safest treatments for heart disease ever developed.
+EDTA Chelation Therapy may be one of the most effective, least expensive, and safest treatments for heart disease ever developed.

 EDTA exerts its beneficial effects on the body because this molecule is extremely proficient at chemically bonding with mineral and metal ions.
 Because EDTA is so effective at removing unwanted minerals and metals from the blood, it has been the standard FDA-approved treatment for lead, mercury, aluminum and cadmium poisoning for more than 50 years.
 EDTA normalizes the distribution of most metallic elements in the body.